El Salvador profile

 A former rebel leader, Salvador Sanchez Ceren won the presidential run-off of March 2014 by a narrow margin.

 As presidential candidate of the left-wing Farabundo Marti Liberation Front (FMLN), he beat Norman Quijano of the conservative Arena party by less than a quarter of a percentage point, becoming the first former guerrilla to lead the Central American country.

-In his inauguration speech, he promised to fight corruption and violence, and "to serve as president of all Salvadoreans".
+In his inauguration speech, he promised to fight corruption and violence, and "to serve as president of all Salvadorans".

 Mr Sanchez Ceren, 69, also promised that "security, employment and education" would be the priorities of his government.

-Among the challenges he faces as president are dealing with a resurgence of violence by criminal gangs, a struggling economy and endemic poverty.
+Among the challenges he faces are dealing with a resurgence of violence by criminal gangs, a struggling economy, and endemic poverty.